jensviklander/sandbox/packages/ui/README.md

 - Position of cells, default left but should also be able to center everything
 - Bulk removal button
 - Statistics i.e. total data

-Question: Should we rename Table component to DataGrid?
-Answer: ?